European Coal and Steel Community: Court of Justice

+Consultative Committee

-The Consultative Committee (forerunner to the Economic and Social Committee) had between 30 and 51 members equally divided between producers, workers, consumers and dealers in the coal and steel sector (article 18).
+The Consultative Committee (forerunner to the European Economic and Social Committee) had between 30 and 51 members equally divided between producers, workers, consumers and dealers in the coal and steel sector (article 18).
 There were no national quotas, and the treaty required representatives of European associations to organise their own democratic procedures.
 They were to establish rules to make their membership fully representative for democratic organised civil society.
 Members were appointed for two years and were not bound by any mandate or instruction of the organisations which appointed them.
-The Committee had a plenary assembly, bureau and president.
-Nomination of these members remained in the hands of the Council.
-The High Authority was obliged to consult the Committee in certain cases where it was appropriate and to keep it informed.
+The committee had a plenary assembly, bureau and president.
+Nomination of these members remained in the hands of the council.
+The High Authority was obliged to consult the committee in certain cases where it was appropriate and to keep it informed.
 The Consultative Committee remained separate (despite the merger of the other institutions) until 2002, when the Treaty expired and its duties were taken over by the Economic and Social Committee (ESC).

+Members

+After the original six members, the ESCS expanded to all members of the European Economic Community (later renamed the European Community) and the European Union (15 countries in 2002 at the time of the expiry of the Treaty of Paris).

 Achievements and shortcomings

-Major Goal: ending war between Member States
+Major goal: ending war between member states

-Schuman described the goal as to "make war not only unthinkable but materially impossible" for signatory States.
+Schuman described the goal as to "make war not only unthinkable but materially impossible" for signatory states.
 This is described in the treaty's preamble.
-It commences quoting the French Government Proposal of Schuman:
+It commences by quoting the French Government Proposal of Schuman:

-"World peace cannot be safeguarded without creative measures commensurate with the dangers which threaten it."
+"World peace cannot be safeguarded without creative measures commensurate with the dangers which threaten it".
 Europe had been at the centre of world wars.
-For this the Community created the world's first international anti-cartel agency.
-Treaty Chapters VI Ententes et Concentrations and VII on the Free Market describe joint action against cartels and trusts which were instrumental in world war arms races, and activities leading to the disruption of the free market.
+For this, the Community created the world's first international anti-cartel agency.
+Treaty Chapters VI Ententes et Concentrations and VII on the Free Market describe joint action against cartels and trusts, which were instrumental in world war arms races, and activities leading to the disruption of the free market.

-The Six Founder Member States are now living in the longest period of peace in more than 2000 years of their histories.
+The six founding member states are now living in the longest period of peace in more than 2,000 years of their history.